apache/accumulo-website/_docs-2/troubleshooting/tools.md

 This command will not delete the instance pointed to by the local `accumulo.properties` file.

-## DumpZookeeper & RestoreZookeeper
+## accumulo-util dump-zoo

+To view the contents of ZooKeeper, run the following command:

+    $ accumulo-util dump-zoo

+It can also be run using the `accumulo` command and full class name.

+    $ accumulo org.apache.accumulo.server.util.DumpZookeeper

-If you would like to backup, or otherwise examine the contents of Zookeeper, there are commands to dump and load to/from XML.
+If you would like to backup ZooKeeper, run the following command to write its contents as XML to file.

-    $ accumulo org.apache.accumulo.server.util.DumpZookeeper --root /accumulo >dump.xml
+    $ accumulo-util dump-zoo --xml --root /accumulo >dump.xml

+# RestoreZookeeper

+An XML dump file can be later used to restore ZooKeeper.

     $ accumulo org.apache.accumulo.server.util.RestoreZookeeper --overwrite < dump.xml

+This command overwrites ZooKeeper so take care when using it.
+This is also why it cannot be called using `accumulo-util`.